Today’s Cool Album of the Day is Johnny Cash, American Recordings V: A Hundred Highways

 In short, he lived the last few months of his life much the same as the eight years following his diagnosis where he was a national spokesperson for the Sunshine Kids, was very active in his church and school activities, appeared in a National Nike commercial with Lance Armstrong, and was featured on several local news programs as a mentor and inspiration for fellow cancer victims.

-On February 5th, 2015 it will have been six years since Ryan Caron passed away peacefully at his home surrounded by family and friends.
+On February 5th, 2016 it will have been seven years since Ryan Caron passed away peacefully at his home surrounded by family and friends.
 A few hours before he died he called me to say thank you and to say goodbye.

 Goodbye Ryan, We miss you.